-- 1.1 Summary of proposals - 1.1.1 Full planning permission is sought for the erection of 45 dwellings, construction of a new vehicular access, landscaping and associated works on land at Midnant Farm, off Gronant Road, Prestatyn.

-- 1.1.2 The proposal is to remove all farm buildings from the site and erect 45 dwellings, comprising a mix of house types consisting of detached and semi-detached houses.
-The properties would all be 2 storey in height. - 1.1.3 41 open market dwellings are proposed with 4 on site affordable dwellings.
+- 1.1 Summary of proposals - 1.1.1 The application was deferred by the Planning Committee on 6th September 2023 to seek additional clarification in respect of the foul drainage capacity in the area.
+Dwr Cymru Welsh Water (DCWW)'s latest response is included in the consultee responses section of the report. - 1.1.2 Full planning permission is sought for the erection of 45 dwellings, construction of a new vehicular access, landscaping and associated works on land at Midnant Farm, off Gronant Road, Prestatyn. - 1.1.3 The proposal is to remove all farm buildings from the site and erect 45 dwellings, comprising a mix of house types consisting of detached and semi-detached houses.
+The properties would all be 2 storey in height. - 1.1.4 41 open market dwellings are proposed with 4 on site affordable dwellings.
 The open market housing mix is as follows: -